Luntrine/luntrine.github.io/README.md

 # luntrine-github.io
-All of Lucca A. M. Browning's Coding work.
+All of Lucca A. M. Browning's Published work.